justpenguins/justpenguins/README.md

 ### Hi there 👋

-I'm Cameron, a Business and Computer Science student at the University of British Columbia.
-I'm solving problems, throwing plastic or asleep.
+I'm Cameron, currently a Dev Support Engineer at Brex, formerly at Telus, Koho and UBC.

 Currently learning:
 - Cloud computing/Securing the cloud